Information compiled from:

 Rev. James M. Fondriest ~ July 14, 1989 - Mar.
 28, 1994

 A Massillon native Father Fondriest was born June 12, 1946.
 He attended St. John School, Canton; St. Barbara, Massillon and Canton Central Catholic High School.
 His college and theology studies were taken at St. Gregory and Mt.
 St. Mary of the West Seminaries, Cincinnati, where he earned a bachelor of arts and master of divinity degrees.
 He served as Associate Pastor of at St. Joan of Arc, Canton, St. Columba Cathedral, Youngstown, St. Paul, Salem, St. Joseph, Alliance, and St. Joseph, Ashtabula, prior to accepting his first Pastorate at St. Anthony in Canton.
 He served the people of St. Joseph's from July 14, 1989 until March 28, 1994.
 He also has worked with community groups for home health care and Hospice.
 Father Jim Fondriest stepped down as pastor of St. Joseph's to take a leave of absence from his spiritual duties in March, 1994.
 He left the ministry, married, and worked as bereavement coordinator for Cleveland Clinic Hospice.
-He and his wife, Betty Lou, are living in Florida (diocesan safe environment coordinator announced in November 27, 2020 newspaper article that previous report of his death was an error).
+He and his wife, Betty Lou, retired to Florida.
+James Fondriest passed away July 17, 2021, in Estero, Florida.

 Rev. John P. Dailey (Pro-Tem Administrator) ~ April 4-30, 1994